-There is a lack of evidence regarding potential harms to the fetus associated with the use of nonbenzodiazepine hypnotics (z-drugs) in the pregnant women.
+There is a lack of evidence regarding potential harms to the fetus associated with the use of non-benzodiazepine hypnotics (z-drugs) in pregnant women.

-dd.
-Use caution in prescribing non-benzodiazepine hypnotics (z-drugs) to pregnant women for insomnia.
+ff Use caution in prescribing non-benzodiazepine hypnotics (z-drugs) to pregnant women for insomnia.